 The most common trigger we see?
 A business that grew fast and never stopped to redesign the processes that worked at 20 people.
 At 150 people, those same processes are costing them 30–40% more than they should.

-- Competitive edge — Lower costs and faster delivery translate directly to market positioning
+- Competitive edge — lower costs and faster delivery translate directly to margin and market positioning

 How Much Does an Efficiency Consultant Cost?